alphagov/search-api/doc/relevancy.md

 serves to increase the score of new documents and decrease the score of old documents.

+Only documents of `search_format_types` 'announcement' are affected by recency boosting.

 The curve came from the solr documentation, but the link to the original source is broken, so it is unclear why this particular curve was chosen.